pluwum/pms/README.md

 Once the application is started, you will need to create the following to test out functionalities

 - 1. Create two users one admin and one standard, check [api documentation](src/docs/api.yaml) for the appropriate routes and payload.
 - 2. Create parking slots (as many as you like).
 Mark the `id` fields return for later use.
 - 3. You can now proceed to create bookings

 # [Project Documentation ](src/docs/NOTES.md)

+When the application is running locally, API documentation can be found by navigating to http://localhost:8000/api-docs in your browser.

-You can find notes on the project [here](src/docs/NOTES.md).
+You can find more notes on the project [here](src/docs/NOTES.md).
 It covers

 - The functionality that was built
 - The things didn't do but know I should
--   The decision making process for tech stack
+- Notes about the tech stack
 -